GoatRanger/RPG-Maker-MZ-UnusedFilesRemoval/README.md

 **Usage:**

-1. Place `Stage_Project.py` in the same directory as `Unused_assets_Gem.py`.
+1. Place `Stage_Project.py` in the same directory as `Unused_assets.py`.
-2. Run the script from the command line: `python Unused_assets_Gem.py`.
-Note that it will also run automatically if `Stage_Project.py` is used.
+2. Run the script from the command line: `python Unused_assets.py`.
+Note that it will also run automatically from `Stage_Project.py`.
 3. If run directly, will prompt you for the project's base directory.
-Will automatically get the directory if using `Stage_Project.py`.
+Will automatically get the directory from `Stage_Project.py` if you ran it.
 4. Perform a non-destructive scan for unused files, listing the files it determined were unused.
 You must manually decide to delete them.
 5. Recommend you scan that list for files you know are required before deletion.
 If you need to mark some of them as used:
 	a.
 Use MaterialBase.json from the RPG Maker MZ program's dlc folder (`RPG Maker MZ\dlc\BasicResources\plugins\official`) or
 	b.
 Use `@requiredAssets` in any associated js plugin.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.